namvdo/lambdas-and-streams-best-practices/README.md

   .collect(toList());
 ```
 ---
-### Get all the dishes with the calories lower than 320
+### Get all the dishes with the calories lower than 320 (presume the collection is already sorted)
 #### Don't do this:
 ```java
 List<Dish> dishesWithLowerThan320Calories = new ArrayList<>();